General DefinitionAny part of a decedent's estate not effectively disposed of by will passes by intestate succession. Sec. 30.1-04-01(1).

 A will is valid as a holographic will, whether or not witnessed, if the signature and material portions of the document are in the testator's handwriting.
 Sec.
 30.1-08-02(2).

 ModificationsA will or any part of it can be revoked by executing a subsequent will that revokes the previous will or part expressly or by inconsistency.
-A will may also be revoked by performing a revocatory act on the will.
+A will may also be revoked by performing a revocatory act on the will with the intent and for the purpose of revoking the will or part of it, or if another person performed the act in the testator's conscious presence and direction.
 A "revocatory act on the will" includes burning, tearing, canceling, obliterating or destroying the will or any part of it.
 Sec.
 30.1-08-07(1).

 A divorce or annulment revokes any disposition or appointment of property made by a divorced individual to the individual's former spouse and any disposition or appointment to a relative of the former spouse.
 Sec.
 30.1-10-04(2).